nikhilvishwanath/nikhilvishwanath/README.md

 - 👋 Hi, I’m @nikhilvishwanath
-- 👀 I’m interested in creating application to identify udervalues stocks.
+- 👀 I’m interested in Machine Learning, python programming.
 - 🌱 I’m currently learning stock analysis
 - 💞️ I’m looking to collaborate on python, machine learning, investment.
-- 📫 How to reach me nikhilbelure@gmai.com
+- 📫 How to reach me nikhilbelure@gmail.com

 <!---
 nikhilvishwanath/nikhilvishwanath is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.